 The Community Bots Team

-Ana was born in Colombia, teaches Spanish at a school in Long Island, NY, and has worked with robotics and middle school girls for many years.
-Jack started the Chapin School's robotics program seven year ago, oversees the school's competitive robotics teams, and is a science teacher and department head.
+Ana was born in Colombia, is a veteran Spanish teacher, and has worked with robotics and middle school girls for many years.
+Jack started The Chapin School's robotics program in 2011, oversaw The Chapin Bots program, and was a science teacher and department head.
 He is currently the head of the science program at The Allen-Stevenson School in NYC.

 Bob Hall guides The Community Bots with data collection and analysis based on the student and teacher surveys.
 Bob works for the VA Healthcare System conducting health research on American Veterans.
 His main areas of focus are population research, health surveys, medical informatics, and precision oncology.

 Elena Hull attends The Chapin School and is in twelve grade.
 She is former member of The Bots and is joining our team as part of Chapin’s internship program.

 Isabella Mandis attends The Spence School in NYC and is in tenth grade.
 She began programming at a young age and serves as a Girls Who Code Ambassador.